achoruzy/achoruzy/README.md

 ![badge-python](https://img.shields.io/badge/-python-yellow?style=flat-square&logo=python)

 Welcome to my Github repo!
-Here you can find some of my successes, failures and attempts from my not-so-long path of becoming a programmer.
+Here you can find some of my successes, failures and attempts made during my not-so-long path of becoming a programmer.

-Where I've been till now?
+What have I been doing till now?
 So...
 I've been designing, engineering and building ships. :ship: :ferry:

 :woman::baby::bearded_person::cat2: